zauTT/test-2-mcp/README.md

 Then ask questions like:
 - "What's the weather in London?"
+- "What's the Bitcoin price today?"
 - "Will it rain in Tokyo?"
+- "How much is Ethereum worth?"
 - "Give me the forecast for Paris"
-- "How's the weather in New York right now?"

 ### Single Query Mode